Oak Hill Academy

 Juniors – 36

 Oak Hill Academy welcomes and values a highly diverse student body, 99% of which are boarding students.
-Students represent a variety of cultural and racial backgrounds and 21 foreign countries.
+Students represent a variety of cultural and racial backgrounds and come from 22 states and 19 foreign countries.

 Rules for acceptance and participation in all activities and programs are the same for all without regard to race, color, religion, sex, age, disability, handicap, or national origin.
 This institution is primarily a special agency geared to meet the needs of the individual student, 13 through 18 years of age, of average to high intelligence with minimal physical, social, emotional, or behavioral limitations, and geared only to take care of those types of conditions.
 Individuals with other disabilities or handicaps will be referred to other institutions with appropriate services.